5l1v3r1/Attackpath/README.md

 - Attackpath is a software with exclusive payloads

 # Traversal Brute
-- Traversal Brute is a notorious dictionary based module of Attackpath suite
+- Traversal Brute is a notorious dictionary based module for Attackpath suite

 # Traversal Brute Payloads
 - 25,000 payloads for simple to exclusive evasions